-A quorum of stockholders is necessary to hold a valid meeting.
+A quorum of the Company's stockholders is necessary to hold a valid meeting.
 A quorum will be present if stockholders holding at least a majority of the outstanding shares are present at the meeting in person or represented by proxy.
-On the record date, there were 6,282,761 shares outstanding and entitled to vote.
-Thus, the holders of 3,141,381 shares must be present in person or represented by proxy at the meeting to have a quorum.
+On the record date, there were 3,887,956 shares of common stock outstanding and entitled to vote.
+On the record date, there were 257.7 shares of Series E Preferred Stock outstanding and entitled to vote; each such share currently has 1,562.5 votes, for an aggregate 402,657 votes.
+Thus, the holders of shares with an aggregate 2,150,486 votes must be present in person or represented by proxy at the meeting to have a quorum.

 Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote in person at the meeting.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
-If there is no quorum, the holders of a majority of shares present at the meeting in person or represented by proxy, or the chairman of the meeting, may adjourn the meeting to
+If there is no quorum, the holders of a majority of shares present at the meeting in person or represented by proxy, or the chairman of the meeting, may adjourn the meeting to another date.